-While no studies have shown that lowering homocysteine levels helps reduce strokes, heart attacks and other cardiovascular conditions.
-But a high homocysteine level because it is a risk for heart disease.
+No studies have shown that lowering homocysteine levels helps reduce strokes, heart attacks, or other cardiovascular conditions.
+But a high homocysteine level is a risk for heart disease.
 So it’s a good idea to lower it if you can.

 How can I lower a high homocysteine level?

 Eating more fruits and vegetables (especially leafy green vegetables) can help lower your homocysteine level by increasing how much folate you get in your diet.
-Good sources of folate include many breakfast cereals, fortified grain products, lentils, asparagus, spinach and most beans.
+Good sources of folate include:

 You may need to have some tests to see if you have another health condition that causes high homocysteine levels.
 If you have had a high homocysteine level, you will probably need to have your level checked regularly (2 or 3 times a year).